-Now, we’ll gonna install snmp and cacti on your CentOS system:
+Now, we’ll gonna install SNMP and cacti on your CentOS system:

-Run following command to install Cacti:
+Run the following command to install Cacti:

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

-Next we will need to log in to the MariaDB console and create a database for the Cacti.
+Next, we will need to log in to the MariaDB console and create a database for the Cacti.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Cacti installation:

 MariaDB [(none)]> create database cacti; MariaDB [(none)]> GRANT ALL ON cacti.* TO cacti@localhost IDENTIFIED BY 'cactipass'; MariaDB [(none)]> FLUSH privileges; MariaDB [(none)]> quit;